33 Types of Ants in South Carolina

 On the list of the numerous types of ants in South Carolina is the Neivamyrmex opacithorax, also called the army ant.

 They are found throughout the southern United States and northern Mexico.
-They build their nests underground, but they may be found on the surface during wet seasons.
+They build their nests underground but may be found on the surface during wet seasons.

 The Neivamyrmex opacithorax is a social insect and typically lives in large colonies with millions of workers.

-They make annual migrations from their original nest to establish new ones when food becomes scarce.
-When foraging for food, army ants form columns that can be as long as 100 meters.
+They migrate annually from their original nest to establish new ones when food becomes scarce.
+Army ants form columns that can be as long as 100 meters when foraging for food.

 Moreover, they survive by swarming.
 These are mainly their activities as social insects: